 Every day nature amazes us with it’s endless beauty and it’s scary weather!
 From the sun rising in the morning, to beautiful bluebell woods, the life cycle of every animal on the planet, there’s no denying it; nature is pretty amazing.
+I am often dreaming of summer and hanging out in a hammock watching the world and the butterflies go by.

 But sometimes, nature can need a little helping hand, and if you have little ones, it’s always a great idea to educate them about the importance of nature and that we should care for it as much as we can.
 One of the easiest ways to do this, is to make your garden a wildlife haven for creatures great and small.